 The first thing they need to prove is that somebody did something unlawful.
-What I mean by that is, when you're defending yourself because someone is attacking you or doing something to you, then it's obviously unfair for the police to arrest you and for you to be charged with a domestic violence case.
+What I mean by that is, when you're defending yourself because someone is attacking you or doing something to you, it's unfair for the police to arrest you and be charged with a domestic violence case.

 Domestic Battery – Penal Code 243(e)(1) PC

-If the police are called out to a scene nowadays in LA County for a domestic violence related situation and they see that somebody has been hurt or there's been some sort of violence, their protocol and policy is to arrest the aggressor, the offending party and take them to jail.
+Suppose the police are called out to a scene nowadays in LA County for a domestic violence-related situation, and they see that somebody has been hurt or there's been some sort of violence.
+In that case, their protocol and policy are to arrest the aggressor, the offending party, and take them to jail.
 It's usually a $50,000 bail.

 Victim Testimony and Photos of Injuries